friquette/OC_Projet_09/README.md

 Go to the litreview folder
 `cd litreview`

-For the first time you are using the applicatin, migrate the tables in the database<br/>
+For the first time you are using the application, migrate the tables in the database<br/>
 `python manage.py migrate`

 Run your server</br>